david-gimelle/monorepo-demo-boardgames/nodejs-boardgames-api/README.md

 # NodeJs Boardgames Lists Demo Application

-Simple example of a nodeJS/Express Application providing a list of boardgames with a GET endpoint
+Simple example of a nodeJS/Express Application in typescript providing a list of boardgames with a GET endpoint

 # Run the application